 PATHS2INCLUDE will expand our understanding of the multidimensional aspects of labour market discrimination, the impact of different policy frameworks, and the gaps and possible need for change on various levels in order to detect mechanisms and processes

-The project will contribute to gathering and developing knowledge about what young people's trust and distrust of public helpers is about, and what contributes to public services succeeding in establishing strong relationships of trust where they are init
+The project will contribute to gathering and developing knowledge about what young people's trust and distrust of public helpers is about, an how we can strengthen the relationships.

 The theme of this project is the process and implementation of an area initiative in the Municipality of Bergen.